hibiii/Hibiii.github.io/mods/doc/blindme_manual.md

  - `default`: use the global setting, set in the settings screen.

 When the command is run, the old effect is immediately stopped and the new effect is immediately applied.
 The change is not temporary, and persists across world loads or joins (but does not carry over to a different world).

+The command does not change the effect if you are in a BlindMe-enabled server.

 ## The Settings Screen